nnikolaev12/wp-theme-framework/README.md

 `gulp images`

-Gets all images from the /src/ directory and optimizes them.
-Adds the optimized version and a webp version of the image in the /assets/ directory.
+Gets all images from the /src/images directory and optimizes them.
+Adds a webp version of the image in the /assets/images directory.

 `gulp watch`